 Mini Retreat Times

-All Mini Retreats are on either a Saturday or Sunday, and follow the same schedule, listed according to Eastern Standard Time (EST):
+All Mini Retreats are on either a Saturday or Sunday, and follow the same schedule, listed according to Eastern Time (ET):

 9:00 – 9:45 am Sitting Meditation & Instructions